-We consider two different bidding strategies for storage.
-In the first setting, storage bids as a prosumer using a generalized supply function [16], that allows it to behave as supply and demand, and is compensated based on spot prices.
-Although such a market achieves a competitive equilibrium, it requires that storage owners have a priori knowledge of cleared prices, and leads to prices and dispatch schedules that do not minimize the social cost.
-In order to overcome this inability to minimize social costs, we propose a new mechanism where storage owners bid using an energy-cycling function.
+to minimize social costs, we propose a new mechanism where storage owners bid using an energy-cycling function.
 This function maps prices (in dollars per cycle depth) to the corresponding cycle depth that the user is willing to perform, and allows storage participants to be compensated based on a per-cycle basis.
 We show that by properly adapting the market-clearing to account for this bid, the competitive equilibrium of this mechanism exists, and leads to a dispatch that minimizes the overall social cost.
 These goals are achieved by inducing a truthful bidding among storage owners that is independent of the clearing prices.
 Numerical simulations show the advantages of the proposed cycle based market mechanism by evaluating the social cost and storage profit of the two mechanisms.
 We also include a setting in which storage cost is fully disregarded in the market-clearing as a baseline.

 The rest of the paper is organized as follows.
-In Section II we introduce the social planner problem and storage cost model.
-In Section III we characterize the equilibrium in the prosumer based market where all participants participate using (generalized) linear supply function bids and compare it with the social planner optimal solution.
-The energy-cycling based function for storage is discussed in Section IV.
-We provide the numerical illustrations and conclusions in Section V and Section VI, respectively.
+In Section 2 we introduce the social planner problem and storage cost model.
+In Section 3 we characterize the equilibrium in the prosumer based market where all participants participate using (generalized) linear supply function bids and compare it with the social planner optimal solution.
+The energy-cycling based function for storage is discussed in Section 4.
+We provide the numerical illustrations and conclusions in Section 5 and Section 6, respectively.